strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation.md

 ---
 title: Installation - Strapi Developer Documentation
-description: The following documentation covers many different options to install Strapi and getting started on using it.
+description: Learn many different options to install Strapi and getting started on using it.
 ---

 # Installation